cursive-works/wagtail-plotly/README.md

 ### Customising StreamField Blocks

-The plots in `wagtail-plotly` are based around a set of stream block classes.
-These can be used as is or extended to create custom plots.
-The intention is to allow custom layouts and trace config whilst handling the data input.
-Out of the box `wagtail-plotly` provides:
+Plots in `wagtail-plotly` are a set of Wagtail StreamField blocks that share a common base `BasePlotBlock`.
+They can be used as is or extended to create custom plots or features of Plotly that aren't (yet) handled by default.

-* BarChartBlock
-* ContourPlotBlock
-* HeatmapPlotBlock
-* LinePlotBlock
-* PieChartBlock
-* ScatterPlotBlock

-Each block class inherits from `BasePlotBlock`.
 All of the blocks have a `plot_data` field for entering plot data (based on `wagtail.contrib.table_block`) and `build_data` method for extracting data from the table ready for plotting.

 ### Creating new plot blocks